z-zsstar/firmhive/README.md

 **FirmHive** is an automated firmware vulnerability analysis system powered by LLM agents.
 It employs a hierarchical multi-agent architecture to systematically analyze firmware images, identify security vulnerabilities, and generate detailed, verified reports.
 It is the practical implementation of the HiveMind architecture described in our paper.

-> **🌏 Chinese Version Available**: A fully localized Chinese version is available on the `hivemind_cn` branch.
+> **🌏 Chinese Version Available**: A fully localized Chinese version is available on the `firmhive_cn` branch.
 All system prompts, task descriptions, tool descriptions, and documentation have been translated to Chinese.
-To use it: `git checkout hivemind_cn`
+To use it: `git checkout firmhive_cn`

 ### Key Features